vie74050/ecgpacerapp/README.md

 > Starts local server using port 8080, `localhost:8080`
 > Watches for changes

+#### CLI helpers

+Command line helpers for processing data should be in the `cli` folder.
+Not required for app functionality; just dev helpers.

+1. Run `node cli/MakeURL.js`

+- Outputs a URL with the settings options provided at prompt (copy/paste saved text string or manually enter)

 ### Production

 Run `npm run build` for production